jugglinmike/command-the-command-line/src/material/history/index.md

 ???

 The result is an ecosystem of platforms with intertwined histories and sometimes-incompatible features.
-"Speaking \*nix" doesn't require familiarity with all the edges, but like any pidgin language, it benefits from some appreciation of the history.
+Speaking \*nix doesn't require familiarity with all the edges, but like any pidgin language, it benefits from some appreciation of the history.
 Hopefully this brief introduction has given you the context you'll need to appreciate the nuances of these systems.